pdjr-build/firmware-factory/modules/THR100/README.md

 helm and set to control mode.

-A hydraulic installation may require an additional __THR100__ (set to operate mode with common enabled) to operate a hydraulic systems load-sense valve.
+A hydraulic installation may require an additional __THR100__ (set to operate mode with common enabled) to operate a hydraulic system's load-sense valve.

 __THR100__ connects to a host NMEA bus by a standard M12 5-pin circular